Skip to Main Content

 Production Manager Services

-Japan's production landscape combines cutting-edge studio technology at Toho and Toei with the traditional beauty of Kyoto's temples, Tokyo's neon-lit streets, and Hokkaido's wilderness.
-Production managers working in Japan face unique challenges: the Entertainment Visa (Category 4) process requires months of advance planning, many temples and shrines prohibit commercial filming, and Japanese production culture emphasizes meticulous preparation and protocol.
-Navigating MLIT drone regulations in densely inhabited districts and coordinating across Japan's extensive but hierarchical production ecosystem demands cultural fluency alongside logistical expertise.
+Here is how this works in practice.
+Japan's production scene combines newest studio technology at Toho and Toei with the traditional beauty of Kyoto's temples, Tokyo's neon-lit streets, and Hokkaido's wilderness.
+Production managers working in Japan face unique challenges: the Entertainment Visa (Type 4) process needs months of advance planning, many temples and shrines prohibit commercial filming, and Japanese production culture emphasizes careful preparation and protocol.
+Navigating MLIT drone rules in densely inhabited districts and setting up across Japan's extensive but hierarchical production ecosystem demands cultural fluency alongside logistical expertise.

-Through NeedAFixer, we connect you with production managers experienced in Japanese film production.
-Our network includes professionals who understand the J-LOC Subsidy Program (up to 50%), Tokyo Location Box coordination, and the operational realities of running productions across Tokyo, Kyoto, Osaka, and beyond.
-They bring established relationships with Japanese studios, bilingual coordination skills, and the administrative expertise to keep your Japanese production on schedule and on budget.
+Here is the short of it.
+Through NeedAFixer, we connect you with production managers skilled in Japanese film production.
+Our network has pros who know the J-LOC Subsidy Program (up to 50%), Tokyo Location Box planning, and the operational realities of running shoots across Tokyo, Kyoto, Osaka, and beyond.
+They bring set up relationships with Japanese studios, bilingual planning skills, and the administrative expertise to keep your Japanese production on schedule and on budget.

 Production Management Expertise